timb-103/saas-starter-stack/README.md

 #### Form Builders 📝
 - [Youform](https://youform.io) - A free Typeform alternative.
 Create waitlist forms, surveys, and more.

+#### Finance
+- [Finta](https://finta.io?ref=saas-starter-stack) - Sync your balances and transactions to Notion, Google Sheets, Airtable, or Coda to manage your company finances.

 ## ✏️ Contribute
 Contributions are always welcome!